Five big banks face criminal charges and $5 billion bill over FX rigging

 It will mark another dark day for an industry trying to put past sins behind it and brings the total in penalties some big banks will pay for their traders allegedly manipulating the $5-trillion-a-day foreign exchange market to about $10 billion.

-U.S. banks JPMorgan and Citigroup and Britain’s Barclays and Royal Bank of Scotland are expected to plead guilty to criminal charges with the U.S. Department of Justice related to forex manipulation, people familiar with the matter said.
+U.S. banks JPMorgan (JPM.N) and Citigroup (C.N) and Britain’s Barclays (BARC.L) and Royal Bank of Scotland (RBS.L) are expected to plead guilty to criminal charges with the U.S. Department of Justice related to forex manipulation, people familiar with the matter said.

 It would be unprecedented for the parent companies or main banking arms of so many major banks to plead guilty to criminal charges in a coordinated action.
 JPMorgan and Citigroup would be the first major U.S. banks to plead guilty to criminal charges in decades.